studlinnth6233/12-functional-cli/README.md

 1. Create a fork of this repository (button in the right upper corner)
 1. Clone the project (get the link by clicking the green _Clone or download button_)
 1. Import the project to your **IntelliJ**
+1. **Read the whole assignment spec!**

-_Remark: the given test suite will not completely succeed until you completed the first part of the assignment._
+_Remark: the given test suite is incomplete but will succeed after the checkout._

 ## Generators